"

 Does your home always seem to be drafty and hard to keep comfortable?
-If it’s more than a decade or two old, there’s a good chance that it’s under-insulated, which can mean significantly higher heating costs in the winter and cooling costs in the summer.
+If it’s over a decade or two old, there’s a good chance it’s under-insulated, which can mean significantly higher heating costs in the winter and cooling costs in the summer.

 But how much insulation do you need?
 Recommended insulation levels vary by region, with higher R-values needed for colder climates.